Programs

 Email

-Conservation Reserve Enhanced Program/Catskill Streams Buffer Initiative (CREP/CSBI)
+Conservation Reserve Enhancement Program/Catskill Streams Buffer Initiative (CREP/CSBI)

 CREP/CSBI is a new pilot program that gives historic agricultural landowners funding and incentives to create a forested riparian buffer along their streams.
 Incentives are paid through the federal government, similar to those buffering active agricultural lands.
 CSBI supplements this program by planting larger buffers and offering additional practices not covered under the CREP program rules.